 If you’re looking for the best web hosting (opens in new tab) services for your next project, Namecheap (opens in new tab) could be an option worth considering.
 On the surface, it offers competitive prices, a suite of features, and generous shared hosting plans.

 However, web hosting isn’t always as good as it appears, which is why it’s important to dig a little deeper.
 That’s exactly what we’ve done to bring you this Namecheap review.

 By analyzing this provider’s plans and pricing, features, support, and security, we aim to provide the information that you need in order to decide whether it’s the right option for you.

 Along with its competitively priced shared hosting, Namecheap offers a selection of more specialized options for larger websites.
 Expect to pay more than the advertised prices upon renewal, but even the full-priced plans are still incredibly cheap.

-When it comes to shared hosting, prices start from just $1.58 a month for a Stellar subscription.
+When it comes to shared hosting (opens in new tab), prices start from just $1.58 a month for a Stellar subscription.
 This renews at $2.88 a month after the first year.
-You will be able to connect three websites and have 20GB of storage, unmetered bandwidth, one free domain name, and access to a free website builder.
+You will be able to connect three websites and have 20GB storage, unmetered bandwidth, one free domain name, and access to a free website builder (opens in new tab).

-Upgrading to the Stellar Plus plan (from $2.68 a month) adds unmetered storage and bandwidth, while the Stellar Business plan (from $4.80 a month) comes with 50GB of cloud storage.
+Upgrading to the Stellar Plus plan (from $2.68 a month) adds unmetered storage and bandwidth, while the Stellar Business plan (from $4.80 a month) comes with 50GB cloud storage (opens in new tab).
 All shared hosting plans come with a 30-day money-back guarantee.

 VPS hosting (opens in new tab) starts at $7.88 a month for a generous subscription, and dedicated servers start at $48.88 a month.
 There are also various reseller and email hosting options available.